axolo-co/awesome-slack-apps-for-developers/readme.md

 - [Giphy](https://slack.com/apps/A0F827J2C-giphy) - Might be the most used / underrated / overrated app in the Slack marketplace.
 - [Gif Keyboard](https://slack.com/apps/A0FLZ2GVB-gif-keyboard) - Giphy has a competitor and Gif Key is there to help you add a caption and search Giphy in a more productive way ;).
-- [BirthdayBot](https://slack.com/apps/A0QAZV90X-birthdaybot) - Show that you care and make sure not to forget anyone’s birthday in your company.
+- [BirthdayBot](https://slack.com/apps/A0QAZV90X-birthdaybot) - Show that you care and make sure not to forget anyone's birthday in your company.
 - [Miro](https://slack.com/apps/A8VK125AS-miro) - Is a whiteboard collaboration app.

 ### Automation Slack apps